Programming 2: BBC micro:bit

-Exploring how to program the BBC micro:bit, creating interactive projects with sensors, variables and conditional statements.
+Investigating how to program the BBC micro:bit by creating interactive projects using sensors, variables and conditional statements.

 - Subjects >